-Hello.
-My Name is Felon
+Hello, My Name Is Felon.

 A FACE TO THE NAME

-The land of the free incarcerates more people than any country in the world—almost 2.2 million, according to the Bureau of Justice Statistics.
+The land of the free incarcerates more people than any country in the world ― almost 2.2 million, according to the Bureau of Justice Statistics.
 Ninety-five percent of those in state prisons will be released, facing widespread social stigma and legal restrictions that hinder them from giving back to society (check out some of the most outrageous ones here).
 And every year, prisons release 600,000 people back into their communities.

 That’s a lot of people to relegate to the fringes of society, even after their debt is paid.
 And the labels we give them have the power to change how they think about themselves and their potential.

-"When someone can never shake the label 'offender,' it's as if the time or work they put into paying their debt means nothing," says Heather Rice-Minus, vice president of government affairs at Prison Fellowship®.
+“When someone can never shake the label ‘offender,’ it’s as if the time or work they put into paying their debt means nothing,” says Heather Rice-Minus, vice president of government affairs at Prison Fellowship.

 Prison Fellowship holds to the belief that all people have God-given value, dignity, and the potential to change.
 People are not the sum of their worst choices.
-As an organization and as a community, we want our language to reflect that—to lend to a culture that helps people with a criminal record to make important contributions to society and live up to their God-given potential.
-And everybody's story is different.
+As an organization and as a community, we want our language to reflect that ― to lend to a culture that helps people with a criminal record in making important contributions to society and living up to their God-given potential.
+And everybody’s story is different.

 Randy Anderson, who served time in prison on drug charges, now works as an addiction counselor at the same facility where he began his journey to recovery.
 Read more of his story here.